PatrickPT/patrickpt.github.io/content/posts/2023_01_12_summary_chatgpt/2023_01_12_summary_chatgpt.md

 *This summary is based on another post: [An introduction to ChatGPT written by ChatGPT](content/posts/2023_01_07_intro_chatgpt/2023_01_07_intro_chatgpt.md)*

-*While testing out ChatGPT for some weeks now, i found that texts created by it are often repetitive and monotonous in this post i tried to condense the meaningful information from the other post.*
+*While testing out ChatGPT for some weeks now, i found that texts created by it are often repetitive and monotonous.
+In this post i tried to condense the meaningful information from the other post.*

 2022 was the year of generative AI.
 Generative AI refers to machine learning algorithms that can create new meaning from text, images, code, and other forms of content.
 Leading generative AI tools are: DeepMind’s Alpha Code (GoogleLab), OpenAI's ChatGPT, GPT-3.5, DALL-E, MidJourney, Jasper, and Stable Diffusion, which are large language models and image generators.